 Type Of Audit Units

 The audit uses precincts/districts as units and 5% of voting districts (precincts) are audited.
+Any central location used in a municipality for the counting of absentee ballots is treated as a voting district for the purposes of the audit.

 Contests & Issues Audited